Alabama vs Maryland Players to Watch - Second Round

 Maryland's Last Game

-On Thursday, in its last game, Maryland defeated West Virginia 67-65.
+On Thursday, in its last game, Maryland topped West Virginia 67-65.
 With 17 points, Julian Reese was its leading scorer.

 |Name